bjuppa/com-plain-date/README.md

 maintain, for frontend and backend alike.

-The entire ComPlainDate API is explicitly designed to prevent developers from making hard-to-spot mistakes and aims to remove the need for testing of any timezone related edge cases.
+The entire ComPlainDate API is explicitly designed to prevent developers from making hard-to-spot mistakes and aims to remove the need for testing of timezone related edge cases in local code.
 This is achieved with a few core principles:

 - [Explicit named timezones](#explicit-named-timezones) must be given to any operation that actually require a timezone for results to be correct and